 I suppose you will spend a little more, because there’s an extra ticket of 50 Egyptian pounds (US$2.80 / 2.44€ / 2.20£) to take photos inside the museum, and 150 Egyptian pounds (US$8.40 / 7.30€ / 6.50£) to enter the unmissable Royal Mummies Room.

-Oh, wooonderful, Damas!
-I was afraid of not being allowed to take photos inside the museum.
-I will pay for that extra ticket and take pictures of EVERYTHING!
-Plus 500 selfies in front of Tutankhamun’s gold mask!
-By the way, 1,000 more selfies next to the mummy of Tutankhamun!
+Oh, woooonderful, Damas!
+I was afraid of not being allowed to use my camera inside the museum.
+I will pay for that extra ticket and take pictures of EVERYTHING, plus hundreds of selfies in front of Tutankhamun’s gold mask!
+Oh wait, one thousand more selfies next to the mummy of Tutankhamun!

-First, even if you purchase that ticket to take pictures inside, you can’t use your camera or smartphone in the Royal Mummies Room, nor in the crowded room that features Tutankhamun’s mask and other items.
-And don’t try to take hidden photos.
-The rooms are monitored very carefully.
+First, even if you buy that ticket to take pictures, you can’t use your camera or smartphone in the Royal Mummies Room, nor in the crowded room that features Tutankhamun’s mask and other items.
+And don’t take hidden photos, because the staff monitors the rooms.

 The exterior of the building

-In the case of the Egyptian Museum, we always see the beautiful façade with the main entrance, but rarely other parts of the building and the area (garden) in front of it.
+When talking about the Egyptian Museum, we always see its magnificent facade with the main entrance, but not other parts of the building and the space (garden) in front of it.

-I certainly have some interesting things to show.
-Have you ever seen papyrus (the plant) and Lotus flower?
+I have some interesting things to show.
+For instance, have you ever seen papyrus (the plant) and Lotus flower?

 I’m loving all of this, Damas!

 Great!
 And the photo above reminds you of what?
 It’s a queue…

-It reminds me about the time to FINALLY enter the museum!
+It reminds me to FINALLY enter the museum!